-Property/Method Description inputs.printer.serverName (string) The name of the server where the printer is hosted. inputs.printer.printerName (string) The name of the printer. inputs.printer.fullPrinterName (string) The full name of the printer in format server/printer. inputs.printer.isVirtualQueue (boolean) Determines if this printer is a virtual queue. inputs.printer.isDisabled (boolean) Determines if this printer is currently disabled. inputs.printer.isStatusError (boolean) Determines if this printer is currently in an error state (e.g. paper jam, offline, etc. inputs.printer.statusInErrorSince (date) The time when the printer went into this error state. inputs.printer.statusInErrorSeconds (number) The number of seconds since the printer has been in error. inputs.printer.isInGroup(groupName) (boolean) Determines if the printer belongs to a particular printer group.
+Property/Method Description inputs.printer.serverName (string) The name of the server where the printer is hosted. inputs.printer.printerName (string) The name of the printer. inputs.printer.fullPrinterName (string) The full name of the printer in format server/printer. inputs.printer.isVirtualQueue (boolean) Determines if this printer is a virtual queue. inputs.printer.isDisabled (boolean) Determines if this printer is currently disabled. inputs.printer.isStatusError (boolean) Determines if this printer is currently in an error state (e.g. paper jam, offline, etc. inputs.printer.statusInErrorSince (date) The time when the printer went into this error state. inputs.printer.statusInErrorSeconds (number) The number of seconds since the printer has been in error. inputs.printer.groups (Array) An array of all the printer groups that this printer is a member of. inputs.printer.isInGroup(groupName) (boolean) Determines if the printer belongs to a particular printer group.
 Returns true if the printer belongs to this group.
-Parameters: groupName (string) - The name of the printer group to check.
+Parameters: • groupName (string) - The name of the printer group to check.